-To save or transform the lives of more than 200,000 Australians through genomic research to deliver better testing, diagnosis and treatment.
+To save or transform the lives of people in Australia through genomic research to deliver better testing, diagnosis, treatment and prevention.

-Our mission
+Our Mission

-To improve the lives of Australians by accelerating research that delivers more effective testing, diagnosis and treatment; facilitates the adoption of new interventions; and consolidates Australia's international leadership in genomics.
+To improve the lives of Australians by accelerating research that delivers more effective testing, diagnosis treatment and prevention; facilitates the adoption of new interventions; and consolidates Australia's international leadership in genomics.